 Not sure how to get a photo pass?
 That’s covered.
-Find it hard to get a photo pass when there are so many other photographers?
+Find it hard to get a photo pass when there are so many other music photographers?
 That’s covered.
 Can’t figure out how to get great photos with venue lighting?
 That’s covered along with heaps of other content.

 How much do I need to know about photography?

 Beginners will understand what’s being detailed.
-The guide starts at the super basics and goes through the entire process, meaning you will learn more about music photography as you progress through the photography course.
+The guide starts at the super basics and goes through the entire process, meaning you will learn more about music photography as you progress through the music photography course.